 Shows currently produced

 A bi-weekly one-hour podcast, with no music restrictions, with researched and informative commentary.
 This show features many rare and exclusive tracks, some from private recording sessions and public concerts.
 The researched and informative commentary is a little more in-depth than the half-hour shows.
-UPDATE in January 2022: I’m back to bi-weekly production after a period of monthly shows due to commitments at home.
+In 2025, new programmes will be posted around 7th and 21st of each month, starting in February.

 A weekly half-hour The Angel Radio editions were discontinued at the end of 2021.
 All 352 shows are available now directly on this site.
-Serenade Radio requested a new half-hour series of 13 weeks: broadcasts are on Thursdays at 9:30pm UK Summer Time, starting on April 6, 2023.
-At some point, these shows will be posted on this site, complete with playlists.
+Serenade Radio requested a new half-hour series of 13 weeks: broadcasts are on Thursdays at 9:30pm UK Summer Time, usually in two series per year.
+The shows are posted on the half-hour page complete with playlist the day after broadcast.

 Studio work

-The Hot Pipes music library currently (as of April 2023) is almost 90,000 tracks of CD-quality (16-bit, 44.1 kHz) files, of which about 60,000 are of theatre pipes; they are held on hard disk and organised in iTunes.
+The Hot Pipes music library currently (as of February 2025) is approaching 93,000 tracks of at least CD-quality (16-bit, 44.1 kHz) files, of which over 65,000 are of theatre pipes; they are held on hard disk and organised in iTunes.
 These are from various digital and analogue sources, requiring varying degrees of processing:

 a) All CDs are copied into the database, the metadata (track details) checked and corrected as required.
 While track names are usually available by lookup in iTunes, they are frequently inaccurate and rarely contain composer information, which must be entered separately, requiring research on the web etc.